systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 EFI boot loaders.

-## Logic
+## Locating boot entries

-A _boot loader_ needs a file system driver to discover and read `$BOOT`, then simply reads all files `$BOOT/loader/entries/*.conf`, and populates its boot menu with this.
+A _boot loader_ locates `$BOOT`, then simply reads all files `$BOOT/loader/entries/*.conf`, and populates its boot menu with this.
 On EFI, it then extends this with any unified kernel images found in `$BOOT/EFI/Linux/*.efi`.
 It may also add additional entries, for example a "Reboot into firmware" option.
 Optionally it may sort the menu based on the `sort-key`, `machine-id` and `version` fields, and possibly others.
 It uses the file name to identify specific items, for example in case it supports storing away default entry information somewhere.
 A boot loader should generally not modify these files.

-For "Boot Loader Specification Entries" (Type #1), the _kernel package installer_ installs the kernel and initrd images to `$BOOT` (it is recommended to place these files in a vendor and OS and installation specific directory) and then generates a configuration snippet for it, placing this in `$BOOT/loader/entries/xyz.conf`, with xyz as concatenation of machine id and version information (see above).
-The files created by a kernel package are private property of the kernel package and should be removed along with it.
+For "Boot Loader Specification Entries" (Type #1), the _kernel package installer_ installs the kernel and initrd images to `$BOOT` (it is recommended to place these files in a vendor and OS and installation specific directory) and then generates a configuration snippet for it, placing this in `$BOOT/loader/entries/xyz.conf`, with "xyz" as concatenation of machine id and version information (see above).
+The files created by a kernel package are tied to the kernel package and should be removed along with it.

-For "EFI Unified Kernel Images" (Type #2), the vendor or kernel package installer creates the combined image and drops it into `$BOOT/EFI/Linux/`.
-This file is also private property of the kernel package and should be removed along with it.
+For "EFI Unified Kernel Images" (Type #2), the vendor or kernel package installer should create the combined image and drop it into `$BOOT/EFI/Linux/`.
+This file is also tied to the kernel package and should be removed along with it.

-A _UI application_ intended to show available boot options shall operate similar to a boot loader, but might apply additional filters, for example by filtering out the booted OS via the machine ID, or by suppressing all but the newest kernel versions.
+A _UI application_ intended to show available boot options shall operate similarly to a boot loader, but might apply additional filters, for example by filtering the booted OS via the machine ID, or by suppressing all but the newest kernel versions.

-An _OS installer_ picks the right place for `$BOOT` as defined above (possibly creating a partition and file system for it) and pre-creates the `/loader/entries/` directory in it.
+An _OS installer_ picks the right place for `$BOOT` as defined above (possibly creating a partition and file system for it) and creates the `/loader/entries/` directory in it.
 It then installs an appropriate boot loader that can read these snippets.
 Finally, it installs one or more kernel packages.

+## Additional discussion

+### Why is there a need for this specification?

+This specification brings the following advantages:

+* Installation of new boot entries is more robust, as no explicit rewriting of configuration files is required.

+* It allows an out-of-the-box boot experience on any platform without the need of traditional firmware mechanisms (e.g. BIOS calls, UEFI Boot Services).

+* It improves dual-boot scenarios.
+Without cooperation, multiple Linux installations tend to fight over which boot loader becomes the primary one in possession of the MBR or the boot partition, and only that one installation can then update the boot loader configuration.
+Other Linux installs have to be manually configured to never touch the MBR and instead install a chain-loaded boot loader in their own partition headers.
+In this new scheme all installations share a loader directory and no manual configuration has to take place.
+All participants implicitly cooperate due to removal of name collisions and can install/remove their own boot menu entries without interfering with the entries of other installed operating systems.

+* Drop-in directories are now pretty ubiquitous on Linux as an easy way to extend configuration without having to edit, regenerate or manipulate configuration files.
+For the sake of uniformity, we should do the same for the boot menu.

+* Userspace code can sanely parse boot loader configuration which is essential with modern firmware which does not necessarily initialize USB keyboards during boot, which makes boot menus hard to reach for the user.
+If userspace code can parse the boot loader configuration too, UI can be written that select a boot menu item to boot into before rebooting the machine, thus not requiring interactivity during early boot.

+* To unify and thus simplify configuration of the various boot loaders, which makes configuration of the boot loading process easier for users, administrators, and developers alike.

+* For boot loaders with configuration _scripts_ such as grub2, adopting this spec allows for mostly static scripts that are generated only once at first installation, but then do not need to be updated anymore as that is done via drop-in files exclusively.

+### Why not simply rely on the EFI boot menu logic?

+EFI is not ubiquitous, especially not in embedded systems.
+But even on systems with EFI, which provides a boot options logic that can offer similar functionality, this specfication is still needed for the following reasons:

+* The various EFI implementations implement the boot order/boot item logic to different levels.
+Some firmware implementations do not offer a boot menu at all and instead unconditionally follow the EFI boot order, booting the first item that is working.

+* If the firmware setup is used to reset data, usually all EFI boot entries are lost, making the system entirely unbootable, as the firmware setups generally do not offer a UI to define additional boot items.
+By placing the menu item information on disk, it is always available, even if the firmware configuration is lost.

+* Harddisk images should be movable between machines and be bootable without requiring firmare configuration.
+This also requires that the list of boot options is defined on disk, and not in EFI variables alone.

+* EFI is not universal yet (especially on non-x86 platforms), this specification is useful both for EFI and non-EFI boot loaders.

+* Many EFI systems disable USB support during early boot to optimize boot times, thus making keyboard input unavailable in the EFI menu.
+It is thus useful if the OS UI has a standardized way to discover available boot options which can be booted to.

-## Out of Focus
+### Out of Focus

 There are a couple of items that are out of focus for this specification: